Jack Russel

 In Anna Katherine Nicholas' great book, Jack Russell Terriers, she tells of a man who had a dog in a kennel that would wake him up at 1:30 a.m. every night barking his head off.

-A platform to hold a bucket of water was constructed over the area of the kennel in which the dog usually chose to bark.
+A platform to hold small dog in a bucket of water was constructed over the area of the kennel in which the dog usually chose to bark.

 Through a system of hinges, ropes, and pulleys, a mechanism was devised so that the dog owner could pull a rope from his bedroom window, dumping a bucket of water on the dog when he started to bark.